 It’s not a big deal if there’s a trash can near you, but it can be annoying if you’re spending several days outdoors, and you don’t know what the waste disposal situation will be like.

 No matter how good a water enhancer might seem, you should always read the ingredients list before purchasing.
-You’ll see that some of those that are advertised as having zero sugar actually contain sugar, and pretty high up on the list.
+You’ll see that some of those that are advertised as having zero sugar actually contain sugar, and are pretty high up on the list.

 That’s another thing – the higher an ingredient is on the list, the higher the content in the product.
 So, try to pick up something that has chemical ingredients at the very bottom, or which is entirely made from natural ingredients.

-This is especially important for all of you that have dietary restrictions, whether you’re trying to stay healthy, lose weight or are suffering from an illness that’s restricting what you can ingest.
+This is especially important for all of you that have dietary restrictions, whether you’re trying to stay healthy, lose weight, or are suffering from an illness that’s restricting what you can ingest.
 Diabetics should be particularly careful with water enhancers since some of them contain not only sugar but also maltodextrin.

 So, before you buy anything, read the list of ingredients, and make sure there’s nothing on there you’re not supposed to be ingesting.

 Not sure which water enhancer to get?
-Go with one of our top three picks, depending on what exactly you’re looking to enhance about your drinks!
+Go with one of our top three picks, depending on what exactly you’re looking to enhance your drinks!

 If you just want to make your water taste better, go with the Jelly Belly Drink Mix.
 These water enhancers are made with natural ingredients and they taste really good.
 They do contain negligible amounts of sugar, but only because they’re made with natural fruit juice.
 You can choose from seven different flavors, all of which are safe for diabetics!